scryptachain/scrypta-docs/general-info/faq.md

 # General Faq

-**Q: WHAT IS THE TIME TO CREATE A BLOCK, AND HOW MANY BLOCKS ARE PRODUCED EVERY DAY?**
+**Q: WHAT IS THE TIMING TO CREATE A BLOCK, AND HOW MANY BLOCKS ARE PRODUCED EVERY DAY?**

 A: The target blocking time is 60 seconds, therefore about 1440 blocks are created per day.